MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 into global grid files of horizontal dimension 62\ :math:`\times`\ 62.

-Let's go through the netcdf output that is produced.
+Let's proceed through the netcdf output that is produced.

   - ``grid.nc`` - includes all the model grid variables used by MITgcm.